-• Library Materials and Lending Services, (\$150K):
+• Revenue Adjustments, (\$46K):

-High-demand library e-materials require additional copies to maintain the approved holds-to-copy ratio.
-Customers serve to benefit from more copies in some of OPL's e-content collections including eAudio and eBooks.
-Maintaining digital content remains restrictive due to new, publisher-mandated licensing agreement requirements and a high US dollar exchange rate.
+- Revenue expectations originally related to lease agreements for the former coffee shop and vending machine revenues at the Main branch need to be removed in order to reflect actual revenue in the City's financial reporting system.
+This final adjustment closes out revenue expectations for small leases. - Library Materials, (\$150K): - High-demand library materials require additional copies to maintain the responsive holds-to-copy ratio.
+Customers serve to benefit from more copies of popular titles, especially in OPL's e-content collections.
+Maintaining digital content remains challenging due to varying publisher-mandated licensing agreement requirements and a high US dollar exchange rate.